Gueust/Rauzy-Language/doc/source/tutorial.rst

   different value.
 An example that applies this function can be found in tutorial-example-abst_flat_comp.py
 - The :meth:`compare_with_extends(obj, library) <modeling.core.Object.compare_with_extends>`
-  displays to the user the items, both objects and properties, that are found exclusively in one of the two objects that are being compared as well as the properties that are shared but that correspond to a different value.
+  displays the same type of information as the function above, but it accounts also for any extended objects within the object hierarchy.
 An example that applies this function can be found in tutorial-example-abst_flat_comp.py

 Further development